0xStarlight/0xStarlight/README.md

 - ⚡ I'm a passionate cybersecurity enthusiast and programmer looking to render the best of my knowledge and skills
 - ⚡ I’m currently learning **Offensive Security for OSEP** and preparing for **CRTE**
 - ⚡ I'm currently publishing blogs about Active Directory Attacking and Defending on my blog
-- ⚡ I regularly write articles about Cybersecurity, Red Teaming, and CTF writeup's on [https:/0xStarlight.github.io/](https://0xStarlight.github.io/)
+- ⚡ I regularly write articles about Cybersecurity, Red Teaming, and CTF writeups on [https:/0xStarlight.github.io/](https://0xStarlight.github.io/)
 - ⚡ How to reach me **bhaskarpal347@gmail.com**

 ![image](https://user-images.githubusercontent.com/59029171/162222621-7e7fbad3-4f33-4964-94a8-6f6189e97142.png)

 # Certifications
+- ⚡ Darkweb Operations - Security Blue Team in 2023
+- ⚡ Threat Model - Antisyphon in 2023
+- ⚡ Enterprise Forensics and Response - Antisyphon in 2023
 - ⚡ HackTheBox Prolabs - RastaLabs in 2022
 - ⚡ Certified Red Team Operator(CRTO) in 2022
 - ⚡ HackTheBox Prolabs - OffShore in 2022